Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 If an OFW member receives less than USD600.00 in salary per month, his dependent is entitled to have Php20,000.00 financial assistance per school year.

-He or she can take four or five year baccalaureate course in any college or university.
+He or she can take four or five-year baccalaureate courses in any college or university.

 c.
 Education and Livelihood Assistance Program for the Dependents of Deceased OFW Members (ELAP)

-We all know that working abroad have risks and its not all a happy ending.
-Issues like incarceration, conviction or even death occurs to some of our migrant workers.
+We all know that working abroad has risks and it’s not all a happy ending.
+Issues like incarceration, conviction, or even death occur to some of our migrant workers.

 That’s why, OWWA gives livelihood assistance of Php15,000.00 and educational assistance of up to Php10,000.00 to beneficiaries of the OFW member.